Xanderux/LOLWEB/README.md

 |---------------------|----------------------------------|
 | Google Translate    | Proxy tunneling                  |

 → Full list: [See all services](services/)

 ---

 ## 🤝 Contribute

-This is a community-friendly project.
+This is a community-driven project.
 You can contribute:

 - New service abuse techniques
 - Links to public research / PoCs
 - Improvements to taxonomy or documentation

+Before contributing, please read our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines, templates, and scope.

 ---